openharmony/docs/en/application-dev/reference/apis-localization-kit/rawfile.md

 ## Overview

 Provides the function of operating rawfile directories and rawfiles.
 You can use the APIs to traverse, open, search for, read, and close raw files.
+The **rawfile** APIs are non-thread-safe, and the **close** and **open** APIs are thread-safe.

 **Since**: 8